 Now, the way for a hotel to really impress me is to give me free fruit.
 It was already about 4pm by now and I hadn't eaten since about 8am so I was really to eat.
 Not wanting to spoil my dinner, I pretty much devoured this basket of fruit.

 I had a couple of hours before we were meeting up for dinner and whilst a nap was so tempting, I thought the more sensible option would be to head out and get some fresh air and have a bit of an explore.
-I have been to this part of Fuerteventura before, so I knew where to go, but it was still just as beautiful seeing it all again.
+Having been to this part of Fuerteventura before, I knew where to go, but it was still just as beautiful seeing it all again.

 I went for a long walk along the coastal path that was lined with these beautiful ocean facing houses.
 I found my dream house (below) and I sent a photo to Dave and he said "that wall needs re-tiling".
 Typical guy response!